This webpage is being regularly updated. On this page you will find information about:

 All three vaccines will be given in two doses.

-- For the Pfizer/BioNTech and Oxford/Astra Zeneca vaccine the second dose will be within 12 weeks of the first (based on updated guidance).
+- Second dose vaccines will all be given within 12 weeks of the first (based on updated guidance).

 We have produced a short guide to the different vaccines which is available at the end of this page.